marberi/100days/README.md

 without any training samples.
 This is quite problematic, since these classes probably are poorly trained.
 First attempts on regularizing the layer did not change the results much.
 A bit weird.

+# Day 34 [2019-02-21]
+Watched lesson 5.
+I had not realized the meaning of weight decay and how it was implemented.
+While being an additional term to the loss function, it can be implemented in the optimizer.
+Adam has a "weight_decay" parameters which by default is set to zero.
+The fastai use 0.01 as a safe default, but say 0.1 works most times.
+Looking forward for actually testing this in practice.